 What are the key benefits of using optimised scheduling?

-DIMO (now Cru Rostering & Scheduling) represents a step-change in the way work scheduling is undertaken.
-Optimised, intelligent scheduling provides consistent, repeatable outputs in line with business defined rules.
-It is this automated functionality that frees up the time of planners and schedulers to focus on high-value planning and master data improvement tasks.
+DIMO (now Cru Rostering Software & Scheduling) represents a step-change in the way work scheduling is undertaken.
+Optimised, intelligent scheduling provides consistent, repeatable outputs in line with business-defined rules.
+This automated functionality frees up the time of planners and schedulers to focus on high-value planning and master data improvement tasks.

 Are there any bottom-line results or measurements of success you can share?

-DIMO's rostering tool has provided an immediate improvement in our ability to visualise and consume resource information, providing business confidence that scheduled work is able to be supported with available, competent people.
+DIMO's rostering tool has improved our ability to visualise and consume resource information, providing business confidence that scheduled work can be supported with available, competent people.

 Which emerging trends do you see impacting asset management in the energy sector in the near future?

-It's great to see development in the area of digital forms on mobile devices that can capture results of work and can transpose these results back into the CMMS as structured data elements that define future actions as well as providing an automated, clearly defined asset history.
+It's great to see development in digital forms on mobile devices that can capture results of work and transpose these results back into the CMMS as structured data elements that define future actions and provide an automated, clearly defined asset history.

 Extending on the transition from forms-based, written work instructions to video-based guidance, the application of emerging technologies associated with augmented reality is a space that looks incredibly exciting.